SAP-samples/btp-end-to-end-scenario-use-cases/topic3/docs/generate-fiori-ui.md

     - In the **Application namespace** field, enter a unique value.
 > [!CAUTION]
 > Application Namespace value should be unique and it's suggested to use **Cloud Foundry Space name** without any space.
-For example if your cf space name is **CC104**, then your application namespace shall be **cc104**.
+For example if your cf space name is **CC 104**, then your application namespace shall be **cc104**.

 - Leave the default values for all the other settings and choose **Finish**.